The Complete Guide to Fractional Chief Product Officer Services: When, Why, and How to Hire

 Q: How much does a fractional Chief Product Officer cost?

-A: Fractional CPO services typically range from $15,000-$40,000 per month, depending on engagement scope.
-Strategic partnerships (2-3 days/week) cost $25,000-$40,000 monthly, while advisory models range $10,000-$18,000 monthly.
-This represents 40-60% savings compared to full-time CPO total compensation of $400,000-$700,000+ annually.
+A: Fractional CPO services typically range from $15,000-$40,000 per month, depending on the scope of engagement.
+Strategic partnerships (2-3 days/week) typically cost $25,000-$40,000 monthly, while advisory models range from $10,000-$18,000 monthly.
+This equates to 40-60% savings compared to full-time CPO compensation, which can be $400,000-$700,000+ annually.

 Q: What's the difference between a fractional CPO and a product consultant?